navgurukul/newton/js-loops/Types-of-loops/Do-while-loop.md

 …

-Do you see what is happening?
-V is never getting incremented.
+Do you see what is happening? v is never getting incremented.
 Thus this program will run to infinity.